AntzProject/B2B-Platform-Build/README.md

 Antz is built primarily on Ethereum.
 As such, we plan to build smart contracts with the following:

-(1) GoLang (The Go Programming language is needed to run Geth) (2) Geth (The Ethereum system implemented in Go) a local closed testnet (run by invoking Geth), and a shared testnet running on a cheap cloud server NodeJS, and/or
+(1) GoLang (The Go Programming language is needed to run Geth)

+(2) Geth (The Ethereum system implemented in Go) a local closed testnet (run by invoking Geth), and a shared testnet running on a cheap cloud server NodeJS, and/or

-(3) Python3 (we used both as different developers had different strenghts and Python was very good for just hacking stuff out quickly)
+(3) Python3
-Redux / React for the front end
+(4) Redux / React for the front end

-(4) a text editor such as Atom, Sublime, or Textmate (5) custom scripts to compile Solidity, generate the Binary files and ABIs as needed, and deploy the compiled contracts to a nominated blockchain (local or shared testnets, or the public blockchain)
+(5) a text editor such as Atom, Sublime, or Textmate

+(6) custom scripts to compile Solidity, generate the Binary files and ABIs as needed, and deploy the compiled contracts to a nominated blockchain (local or shared testnets, or the public blockchain)

 ## Contributing to the Antz Project